BaoDuong2359970/ElenaDuong-Resume/README.md

 Working on projects for my courses is one of my favorite ways to spend time, as I’m constantly driven to improve and bring my ideas to life.
 Among all areas of programming, web development stands out as my true passion.
 From designing templates to implementing them with code, the process of turning concepts into functional and creative web solutions continues to fascinate me. 🌐🖼️

-I'm actively seeking a **Summer 2025 internship** in the tech industry to expand my knowledge, sharpen my skills, and further immerse myself in the world of computer science. 👩‍💻💫

 ### Technologies I'm learning 📚💻
 #### Front-end: